mikegagnon/robodojo/doc/doc/main.md

 and placed them in the [same starting position](##compat-mystery-start) in both Robo Dojo and RoboCom.

+Then, the [simulations diverged](##compat-myster-diff) between Robo Dojo and RoboCom.

+I investigated several changes to Robo Dojo to see if I could get the simulations to converge, but none of the changes worked.

+~compat-myster-diff
+## Simulations diverged

 - At [T=822](##t822) the simulations for the selected bot were in sync
 - At [T=826](##t826) the selected bot in the Robo Dojo simulation completed executing a `set` instruction, and loaded a `bjump` instruction